KrunalLathiya/playground-oT5JBClS/markdowns/welcome.md

 export default App;
 ```

-<p>App.js</p> the component where our other components are included.
+<b>App.js</b> the component where our other components are included.
 We are creating the simple counter application.
 However, we need to define first how many components are required to complete the application.

-There are mainly two types of components when you are dealing with <p>React and Redux.</p>
+There are mainly two types of components when you are dealing with <b>React and Redux.</b>

 1. Smart Component
 2. Dumb Component